yusufyzzc/Coffee-Machine-Program/README.md

 - Checks if enough ingredients are available before making the drink
 - Simulates coin input: quarters, dimes, nickels, pennies
 - If payment is insufficient, money is refunded
-- If payment is enough, the machine gives change, deducts resources, and makes the coffee
+- If payment is enough, the machine gives change, deducts resources and makes the coffee